 due to severance of the delicate plexus of nerves around the prostate gland.

 , manufactured by Intuitive Surgical.
-Robotic prostate surgery is gaining popularity as a
+Robotic prostatectomy is gaining popularity as a

 .
-The da Vinci robotic prostate surgery enables surgeons to overcome many of the shortcomings of both open prostatectomy and laparoscopic radical prostatectomy.
+The da Vinci robotic prostatectomy enables surgeons to overcome many of the shortcomings of both open prostatectomy and laparoscopic prostatectomy.

-A minimally invasive surgical procedure, called robotic prostate surgery
+A minimally invasive surgical procedure, called robotic prostatectomy

-, uses finely controlled robotic instruments to perform the surgery safely while enhancing patient recovery and outcome.
-Sitting at the da Vinci surgical console, Dr. Samadi performs robotic prostate surgery by controlling the device
+, uses finely controlled robotic instruments to perform the prostatectomy safely, while enhancing patient recovery and outcome.
+Sitting at the da Vinci surgical console, Dr. Samadi performs robotic prostatectomy by controlling the device

 consisting of high-resolution cameras and micro-surgical instruments.
-Powered by state-of-the-art robotic technology, the surgeon’s hand movements are scaled, filtered and seamlessly translated into precise movement of the EndoWrist Instruments.
+Powered by state-of-the-art robotic technology, his hand movements are scaled, filtered, and seamlessly translated into precise movement of the EndoWrist Instruments.

 .
-Robotic prostate surgery achieves the same or better results than using a surgeon’s own hands in open or laparoscopic surgery.
+Robotic prostatectomy achieves the same or better prostate cancer treatment results than a surgeon’s own hands in open or laparoscopic surgery.

-Based on his clinical experiences, Dr. Samadi concludes that robotic prostate surgery overcomes the limitations of open and laparoscopic surgery.
+Based on his clinical experiences, Dr. Samadi believes robotic prostatectomy overcomes the limitations of open and laparoscopic surgery.

 Computer 3-D Visualization

-– During a robotic prostate surgery procedure, the patient side cart is positioned next to the operating table with the da Vinci robotic arms arranged to provide entry points into the human body and prostate.
+– During a robotic prostatectomy, the patient side cart is positioned next to the operating table with the da Vinci robotic arms arranged to provide entry points into the human body and prostate.
 EndoWrist instruments, and the da Vinci Insite Vision System, are mounted onto the robot’s electromechanical arms representing the surgeon’s left and right hands.
 They provide the functionality to perform complex tissue manipulation through the entry points, or ports.
 EndoWrist instruments include forceps, scissors, electrocautery, scalpels and other surgical tools.
-If the surgeon needs to change an Endowrist instrument, common during robotic prostate surgery, the instrument is withdrawn from the surgical system using controls at the console.
+If the surgeon needs to change an Endowrist instrument, common during robotic prostatectomy, the instrument is withdrawn from the surgical system using controls at the console.
 Typically, an operating room nurse standing near the patient physically removes the EndoWrist instruments and replaces them with new instruments.
 Surgeon Console

-- The surgeon performs the robotic prostate surgery while sitting at the console, manipulating the hand controls and viewing the operation live through the da Vinci Insite Vision System.
+- The surgeon performs the robotic prostatectomy while sitting at the console, manipulating the hand controls and viewing the operation live through the da Vinci Insite Vision System.
 This is more comfortable for the surgeon and reduces operating fatigue, a known hindrance in open surgery.
-The robotic prostate surgery is completed with the removal of the da Vinci instruments and closure of the small incisions in the abdomen with sutures.
+The robotic prostatectomy is completed with the removal of the da Vinci instruments and closure of the small incisions in the abdomen with sutures.